Hensel's lemma for the norm principle for spinor groups: Obstruction to the norm principle for the spinor group, and reduction to quadratic field extensions

 \subsection{Obstruction to the norm principle for $Spin(A,\sigma)$}

 We describe the obstruction to the norm principle for $Spin(A,\sigma)$ in terms of spinor norms.
-The obstruction was studied by Bhaskar in \cite{28}, but we study the obstruction from Galois cohomology point of view.
+The obstruction was studied by Bhaskhar in \cite{28}, but we study the obstruction from Galois cohomology point of view.

 Consider the following commutative diagram whose vertical arrows are inclusions:

 \

 One of the groups $\mu_2$ is center of $O^+(A,\sigma)$, and the other $\mu_2$ is the kernel of the map $Spin(A,\sigma) \to O^+(A,\sigma)$.